 Students are responsible for documenting their SEL hours daily in their practicum rotations.
-This will be completed in the Competency software, which will be shared with the practicum preceptor to sign off on at the end of every week.
+This will be completed on a Google document that will be shared with the practicum preceptor to sign off on at the end of every week.
 The program director will track all professional and alternate SEL hours at the end of every semester to ensure the student will complete a minimum of 1000 hours.